microsoft/BotFramework-WebChat/samples/15.c.programmatic-post-activity/README.md

 ## Related samples

-[`15.b.incoming-activity-event`](https://github.com/Microsoft/BotFramework-WebChat/tree/master/samples/15.a.incoming-activity-event) is a sample that will fire JavaScript event on all incoming activity.
+[`15.b.incoming-activity-event`](https://github.com/Microsoft/BotFramework-WebChat/tree/master/samples/15.a.incoming-activity-event) is a sample that will fire JavaScript event on all incoming activities.

 ## Full list of Web Chat hosted samples